-Any tool in the toolbox can be selected with a single letter shortcut key.
+Any tool in the Tools palette can be selected with a single letter shortcut key.
 Type that letter, get that tool.
 Some tool slots in the toolbox have more than one tool in them.
+These "nested tools" are identified with a small triangle at the bottom-right of the active tool.
 If you want to cycle through nested tools hold the Shift key and type the shortcut for the tool.
-If you prefer to cycle through the tools in a group without using the Shift key, this option can be turned off by selecting Edit > Preferences > General and unchecking "Use Shift Key for Tool Switch".
+If you prefer to cycle through the tools in a group without using the Shift key, this option can be turned off by selecting Photoshop (mac)/Edit (Win) > Preferences > General and unchecking "Use Shift Key for Tool Switch".
 Each tool listed below has its keyboard shortcut in parenthesis next to the tool.

 Keep in mind that there are several shortcuts listed throughout this document which work for similar tools.
-For example, many of the shortcuts for one selection tool (such as the Marquee) will work the same for the Lasso or the Magic Wand tools.
+For example, many of the shortcuts for one selection tool (such as the Marquee) will work the same for the Lasso or the Magic Wand tool.
 Of course you don't have to learn them all, just the ones that you use.
 And remember, if a tool isn't behaving the way that you want it to, it never hurts to try adding a keyboard modifier to it and see if it changes behavior!